 NURS 3038 is a practicum course focusing on nursing care of clients who are experiencing changes in mental health and who require hospitalization and follow-up care and/or support in the community.
 Emphasis is placed on developing knowledge, skills and attitudes relevant to the provision of holistic care of clients in all nursing contexts.
 The scope of practice includes recognition and consideration of client health needs in hospital and during continuing care.
-Context of practice: acute adult psychiatry and community mental health.
+Context of practice: Adult acute in-patient psychiatric nursing units and a variety of community mental health services.